barojin/react-resume/README.md

 - The files in /public/images are not deployed.
 - There are files uploaded in github repo but not deployed to Amplify.
 ### Solution
-- Downsiz the image file
+- Downsiz the image file from 8MB to 512KB